pingcap/tidb-operator/en/deploy-tidb-operator.md

 * [RBAC](https://kubernetes.io/docs/admin/authorization/rbac) enabled (optional)
 * [Helm](https://helm.sh) version >= 2.11.0 && < 3.0.0 && != [2.16.4](https://github.com/helm/helm/issues/7797)

-## Deploy Kubernetes cluster
+### Deploy the Kubernetes cluster

-TiDB Operator runs in Kubernetes cluster.
+TiDB Operator runs in the Kubernetes cluster.
 You can refer to [the document of how to set up Kubernetes](https://kubernetes.io/docs/setup/) to set up a Kubernetes cluster.
 Make sure that the Kubernetes version is v1.12 or higher.
 If you want to deploy a very simple Kubernetes cluster for testing purposes, consult the [Get Started](get-started.md) document.

-TiDB Operator uses [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to persist the data of TiDB cluster (including the database, monitoring data, and backup data), so the Kubernetes cluster must provide at least one kind of persistent volume.
-For better performance, it is recommended to use local SSD disk as the volumes.
-Follow [this step](#configure-local-persistent-volume) to provision local persistent volumes.
+TiDB Operator uses [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to persist the data of TiDB cluster (including the database, monitoring data, and backup data), so the Kubernetes cluster must provide at least one kind of persistent volumes.
+For better performance, it is recommended to use local SSD disks as the volumes.
+Follow [this step](#configure-local-persistent-volumes) to provision local persistent volumes.

 It is recommended to enable [RBAC](https://kubernetes.io/docs/admin/authorization/rbac) in the Kubernetes cluster.

-## Install Helm
+### Install Helm

-Refer to [Use Helm](tidb-toolkit.md#use-helm) to install Helm and configre it with the official PingCAP chart Repo.
+Refer to [Use Helm](tidb-toolkit.md#use-helm) to install Helm and configure it with the official PingCAP chart Repo.

-## Configure local persistent volume
+## Configure local persistent volumes

 ### Prepare local volumes